-I am currently exploring using deep learning for data synthesis, and am a member of the Centre for Digital Trust and Society at UoM.
+I am currently exploring using deep learning for data synthesis, and considering the trade-off between data utility and privacy.
+I am a member of the Centre for Digital Trust and Society at UoM.

-→ Here is my recent paper on a new semantic and syntactic similarity measure to determine the similarity between tweets, using word embeddings.
+→ a new semantic and syntactic similarity measure to determine the similarity between tweets, using word embeddings.

 I use Python and R most frequently.
+Big and small data.
 SQL and noSQL databases.
-Big and small data.
+APIs.
 Windows and Linux.
-I also have mathematical and programming skills (PHP, Java, C++, etc.).
+I have mathematical and programming skills (PHP, Java, C++, etc.).

 My PhD (with the cfpm at MMU) explored how methods such as machine learning and visualisation could be used on complex social science data, and used a large, interlinked social database as a case study.

 For my MSc I designed & programmed a chatbot, Bob, that had long-term memory.
-He is old now, and a little (or maybe a lot) out of date as I do not maintain him, but you can still chat to a more forgetful version here.
+He is very old now, and out of date as I do not maintain him, but you can still chat to a more forgetful version here.

 If you would like to get in touch, then drop me a line!
 Please email me, or fill in your details here (all fields are required):